jvitoralb/quality-assurance-app/backend/README.md

 }
 ```

-**To delete a project**, you need to send a DELETE request to `/issue-tracker/api/v1/projects/{project name}`.
+**To delete a project**, you must send a DELETE request to `/issue-tracker/api/v1/projects/{project name}`.
-In this case the answer will be an object with 2 key-value pairs:
+In this case, the answer will be an object with 2 key-value pairs:
 ```
 {
 	"result": "successfully deleted",